Recommendations for Using EBB

-Some students have experienced memory overload performance issues while using the UNBLOCKED version of EBB with several other documents open simultaneously.
+- Some students have experienced memory overload performance issues while using the UNBLOCKED version of EBB when several other documents are open simultaneously.
 If you notice any difference in EBB's performance while using the UNBLOCKED version of EBB, we suggest you start closing some of the other documents you have opened.
-This should free up memory and allow you to continue using your laptop to finish your test.
+This should free up memory and allow you to continue using your laptop to finish your exam.

-Copy and Paste into or out of EBB Prohibited
+Copying and Pasting into or FROM EBB is Prohibited

-There is no copy feature in EBB and you cannot copy text into or out of EBB.
+There is no copy feature in EBB, and you cannot copy text into or from EBB.
 If you type your exam in MS Word and try to copy the text into EBB, you will be prevented from doing so.
-In fact, you could end up deleting your entire exam if you try to copy into, or out of, EBB.
-You must type your entire exam directly into EBB and use the formatting features provided in that software program.
+In fact, you could end up deleting your entire exam if you try to copy into or from EBB.
+You must type your entire exam directly in EBB and use the formatting features provided in that software program.

 HIGH SCREEN RESOLUTION LAPTOPS AND SMALL TEXT IN EBB